-The IDLE1 Mode is entered when a HALT instruction is executed and when the FHIDEN bit in the SCC register is high and the FSIDEN bit in the SCC register is high.
+The IDLE1 Mode is entered when a HALT instruction is executed and when the FHIDEN and the FSIDEN bits in the SCC register are high.
 In the IDLE1 Mode the CPU will be switched off but both the high and low speed oscillators will be turned on to provide a clock source to keep some peripheral functions operational.